AlexMarshall12/AlexMarshall12.github.io/_posts/2016-04-24-manga-learn.md

 ## Custom Model ##

 My model borrows heavily from both richard's and the colornet model from pavelgonchar.
-Here is its architecture:
+There is one file that converts pre-sliced images into hdf5 raw arrays - X which results from feeding the black and white image through a VGG-16-net and y which is the "binned" output columns.
+This is done in the populate_h5.py file and the custom model architecture is shown in the train.py file.
+Here is this architecture:

  ![One Piece title]({{ site.url }}/assets/img/Architecture.png)